cbaggers/cepl/FAQ.md

 A host only needs to satisfy a very basic API, so it's easy for you to make your own project a host.
 Or you can use the pre-made hosts like `cepl.sdl2`

-# Cepl Systen Architecture Questions
+# CEPL System Architecture Questions

 #### Q: Why are no hosts included by default?
 You could have them as part of this repo